 Faculty George Gatta

-Advanced level drawing and rendering, focusing on traditional and digital media.
-Mandatory for all Junior Interior Design Majors.
+Advanced-level drawing and rendering, focusing on traditional and digital media.
+Mandatory for all Junior Interior Architecture Majors.
 Open elective, sophomore and above.
-No pre-requisites for elective students.expand collapse
+Prerequisites: INTA285 and INTA286 required for Interior Architecture majors.
+No prerequisites for elective students.
+Offered fall.

 Intended to introduce students to art history through the study of major art concepts, theories, and historical events from the ancient Greek and Roman periods to Europe of the Enlightenment.
 The approach is both chronological and thematic.
 Offered fall.